reactjs/react.dev/src/content/learn/writing-markup-with-jsx.md

 <Recap>

-Now you know why JSX exists and how to use it in components:
+Now you know why JSX exists and how to use it in Components:

 * React Components group rendering logic together with markup because they are related.
 * JSX is similar to HTML, with a few differences.
 You can use a [converter](https://transform.tools/html-to-jsx) if you need to.